How many foods starting with L have you ever tried? 10? 20?… And you think that’s all? Believe me, the list is longer than you could’ve imagined!

 Once eaten by the poor, now lobster has become one of the most refined dishes all over the world.
 Lobster is a marine crustacean with a large cylindrical body, a hard shell, one pair of stalked big eyes, ten limbs, long claws, and a muscular tail.

+There are various lobster varieties with different characteristics.
 Despite being popular, not everyone has the chance of eating it since lobster lives in crevices on the seafloor.
 A country with an undeveloped seafood industry will sell lobsters at a high price.

 However, the taste is really worth the price.
 Lobster’s flavor is somewhat the same as crab, but that comes along with a shrimp’s texture.
 Lobster’s also low fat yet rich in nutrients and protein.
 Phosphorous, the chemical known for boosting kidney condition, is also found in lobster.